-Following the Closing of the Business Combination, we expect Holdco to pay a retainer of \$75,000 per year to itsnon-employee independent directors, \$15,000 per year to the chairperson of its audit committee, \$5,000 per year to the chairperson of its nominating and corporate governance committee.
+Holdco will pay a retainer of \$75,000 per year to its non-employee independent directors, \$15,000 per year to the chairperson of its audit committee, \$5,000 per year to the chairperson of its nominating and corporate governance committee.

-In addition, every two years, we expect Holdco to make grant of stock options to eachnon-employee independent director covering compensation for two fiscal years, granted on the same terms and conditions as those granted to Company employees, which vests over five years.
+In addition, every two years, Holdco will make grants of stock options to eachnon-employee independent director covering compensation for two fiscal years, granted on the same terms and conditions as those granted to Company employees, which vests over five years.